LuxuSam/PhysicalButton/extras/physicalbutton.md

   # is EOL), leave at ">=2.7,<3" - be aware that your plugin will not be allowed to register on the
   # plugin repository if it only support Python 2.

-  python: ">=2.7,<4"
+  python: ">=3,<4"

 ---

 # 🎛 Physical Button 🎛

 The PhysicalButton Plugin (hence the name) lets you add physical buttons to your Raspberry Pi.
-The buttons are then able to send GCODE or actions to your printer.
+The buttons are then able to send GCODE and actions to your printer.

 - - - -
 ## Screenshots